Posted: 02/02/15 | February 2nd, 2015

 There’s nothing more inspirational than a well-written travel book.
 It can fill you with awe, wonder, and wanderlust.
 Books make those 10-hour bus rides through Laos more bearable.
 They get us excited about new destinations and can change our worldview.

 I’ve always been a voracious reader, but I go through fits and starts.
 I’ll read a book or two a week and then won’t pick up another for months.
 This year I want to be more consistent.
 My goal this year is to read one book a week (if not more).

 As we make our way through the new year (where did January go?), I wanted to share some of my favorite recent reads.
 These books will inspire, teach, and maybe change your habits.
 So without further ado, the books:

 Marching Powder, by Rusty Young & Thomas McFadden

 This book tells the true story of Thomas McFadden and his time in Bolivia’s San Pedro prison.
 McFadden was an English drug trafficker who ended up in jail after an official he was bribing double-crossed him.
-In the book, you learn about life in a prison where inmates bought their own cells (which created a huge class system), made their own drugs (to be sold on the streets), bribed cops, and developed an economy filled with shops, elected officials, and neighborhoods.
-Rich prisoners were even allowed to leave with a prison escort.
-McFadden also started leading tours through the prison during his incarceration (they even ended up in Lonely Planet) to backpackers (who for the right price could also stay the night).
+In the book, you learn about life in a prison where inmates bought their own cells (which created a huge class system) and made their own drugs (to be sold on the streets).
+McFadden also started leading tours through the prison during his incarceration to backpackers (you could even stay overnight for a price)!